 - A demonstrable commitment to the rights of victims of human rights abuses.

 The following are desirable:

-- Knowledge of the functioning of international human rights treaty bodies and UN mechanisms.
+- Knowledge of and/or experience in the functioning of international human rights treaty bodies and UN mechanisms.

-- Knowledge of the functioning of regional mechanisms including the Inter-American system or the African system.
+- Knowledge of and/or experience in the functioning of regional mechanisms including the Inter-American system or the African system.

-- Knowledge of the functioning of the ICC.
+- Knowledge of and/or experience in the functioning of the ICC.

 - Previous experience working on torture issues.